az0mb13/UnMasker/README.md

 # UnMasker

-A Firefox extention to remove the masked content and protection from acloud.guru in unpaid accounts.
+A Firefox extention to remove the masked content and protection from acloud.guru

 ## Installation steps
 * Download the XPI file from `web-ext-artifacts` folder